 - I bought divided containers made for Adjustable Ornament Case Storage bin from Target that are $7.99.

 - These slide right under his bed and because they are shallow, they make it easy for him to find the size and shape Lego’s he is looking for while he builds.

-9. Put all their shoes in an easy to toss bin so they can put them away easy and find the matches easy when it’s time to get dressed.
+- Put all their shoes in an easy to toss bin so they can put them away easily and find the matches easy when it’s time to get dressed.

 This simple act of bringing order to the toys your child owns and limiting their access to those toys can make a huge difference.

 The BIG WIN: